Genez-io/deployapps-landing-page/content/posts/what-is-serverless-scalability-and-how-does-it-work.md

 ![alt_text](/posts/serverless-scalability1.webp)

-## Serverless scalability in practice with Genezio
+## Serverless scalability in practice with DeployApps

 Serverless technology allows software to become a lot simpler to scale up.
 For instance, if your website — a page that reports highway traffic near the central business district — receives high volumes of visitors during standard business hours (Monday to Friday, 8am to 5pm) but sees a considerable drop-off on the weekend, serverless will adapt for you (and will adapt to your operating costs too).

 Also, if you don't have to do things like restarting servers, fixing problems with storage, or installing updates, your team can spend more time building and improving your application.
 This is true for solopreneurs, big business owners, hobbyist developers, or IT technicians who need to build an app outside a legacy system alike.

-{{< external-link link="https://genezio.com" >}}Genezio{{< /external-link >}}, a serverless platform that can run as a FaaS provider as well, is a practical example of serverless scalability.
+{{< external-link link="https://genezio.com" >}}DeployApps{{< /external-link >}}, a serverless platform that can run as a FaaS provider as well, is a practical example of serverless scalability.
 It automatically scales applications based on the volume of traffic.
-Applications running on Genezio can handle sudden increases in users without issues.
-Developers have deployed their full-stack web apps **on Genezio in minutes**.
+Applications running on DeployApps can handle sudden increases in users without issues.
+Developers have deployed their full-stack web apps **on DeployApps in minutes**.
 And the serverless scalability of these typesafe web apps occurs in an instant.

-**To learn more about serverless scalability and its benefits, visit** {{< external-link link="https://genezio.com" >}} Genezio.com{{< /external-link >}}.
+**To learn more about serverless scalability and its benefits, visit** {{< external-link link="https://genezio.com" >}} DeployApps.com{{< /external-link >}}.